28 types and styles of photography.

 Wedding photography: Event photography of the biggest day of a couple’s life is a big responsibility.
 But with the right equipment, practice and preparation, you can get great wedding photos.
 Learn the technical and environmental details wedding photographers need to shoot photos during a long, busy wedding day.

 Learn commercial photography skills.

 If you want to turn a photography hobby into a source of income, these types of photography might be up your alley.

-Food photography: The ability to take mouthwatering shots of food can help you score commercial gigs creating restaurant ads, menu photos, and images for hospitality websites.
+Food photography: The ability to take mouthwatering shots of food can help you to score commercial gig creating restaurant ads, menu photos and images for hospitality websites.
 It’s also a great skill to build if you want to post appetizing shots on social media.
-Food photographers can even license out their work as stock photography.
-Learn the tricks of the trade to help you cook up some good food photos.
+Food photographers can even licence out their work as stock photography.
+Learn the tricks of the trade to help you to cook up some good food photos.

-Product photography: From sneakers to camping equipment to makeup, product photographers showcase the wares of different brands in clear, enticing photos.
+Product photography: From trainers to camping equipment to makeup, product photographers showcase the wares of different brands in clear, enticing photos.
 Explore tips for styling and editing shots of products.